Admission to the Department of Civil Engineering

 A student may apply twice for Engineering Standing.
 If a student is denied Engineering Standing after two applications, the student will be terminated from the Civil Engineering program.

 Applications for admission into the Engineering Standing level of the Civil Engineering program are available in room 161 Raymond (OHR) Building (Civil Engineering Office) and should be submitted as soon as the requirements have been met.
-Engineering Standing is prerequisite for all 300***, 400 and 500 level Civil Engineering courses.
+Engineering Standing is a prerequisite for all 300***, 400 and 500 level Civil Engineering courses.

 * The policy of the Department of Civil Engineering is to calculate the core GPA using all grades (including those at other colleges and universities), except for those in which an official repeat option has been exercised (maximum of three).
 Transfer students may also exercise repeat options.

-** Applications for admission based on departmental review must include a written statement describing personal motivation, work experiences, career plans, rationale for waiver and any other information the applicant considers relevant to the admission decision.
+** Applications for admission based on departmental review must include a written statement describing personal motivation, work experiences, career plans, the rationale for a waiver and any other information the applicant considers relevant to the admission decision.
 In addition, the CE Academic Appeals Committee will consider rank order of core GPA compared with that of other applicants, grades in engineering courses, UK GPA, and resources of the department in the acceptance or rejection decision.

 *** If your schedule is such that you need to register for 300-level courses while completing the Engineering Standing core curriculum above, see the director of undergraduate studies for a possible waiver of the Engineering Standing prerequisite.